oxd 3.1.1 Documentation#

 oxd offers a few key improvements over the traditional model of embedding OAuth 2.0 code in your applications:

 If new vulnerabilities are discovered in OAuth2/OpenID Connect, oxd is the only component that needs to be updated.
-The oxd APIs remain the same, so you don't have to change and regression test your applications;
+The oxd APIs remain the same, so you don't have to change and regression test your applications.

 oxd is written, maintained, and supported by developers who specialize in application security.
-Because of the complexity of the standards--and the liability associated with poor implementations--it makes sense to rely on professionals who have read the specifications in their entirety and understand how to properly implement the protocols;
+Because of the complexity of the standards--and the liability associated with poor implementations--it makes sense to rely on professionals who have read the specifications in their entirety and understand how to properly implement the protocols.

 Centralization reduces costs.
 By using oxd across your IT infrastructure for application security (as opposed to a handful of homegrown and third party OAuth2 client implementations), the surface area for vulnerabilities, issue resolution, and support is significantly reduced.
-Plus you who have someone to call when something goes wrong!
+Plus you who have someone to call if something goes wrong!